cnloh/notes/BCM-download-needed-debs-4-EXA-client-offline-install.md

 2) You will need to enter a valid product key to proceed with the download.
 To request for a free license to obtain the key:
    https://www.nvidia.com/en-us/data-center/base-command/manager/

-   Log a support case with Nvidi if having issue with the product key provided:
+   Log a support case with Nvidia if having issue with the product key provided:
    https://enterprise-support.nvidia.com/s/create-case

 3) Screenshot on the download page with the product key provided to me.
 Do ensure to include MOFED Packages which will be required for lustre client installation: